 At Sphinx Guest House, stay for a room with a view of the Pyramids but not for its amenities.
 The panoramic view from the rooftop of this two-star hotel won’t disappoint you.

 The name speaks for itself: it is right in front of the famed Sphinx, guardian of the Pyramids.
 This is the best location you can find in Giza.
 It’s 20 steps to the ticket booth and entrance to the Pyramids.
-At night, when the Light and Sound Show is going-on, the rooftop offers the panoramic view of the Pyramids bathe in incredible colours.
+At night, when the Light and Sound Show is going on, the rooftop offers a panoramic view of the Pyramids bathe in incredible colours.

 There are restaurants and cafes around here but they offer two menu prices: one for the locals and the other for the tourists.
 It’s ridiculous.